BloomTech-Labs/Labs26-Citrics-FE-TeamB/README.md

 A city metrics collation app to help find the perfect city for you!

-You can find the deployed project at [Citrics Team B](https://b.citrics.dev).
+You can find the deployed project at [Citrics](https://citrics.netlify.app/).

 ### Key Features

 - View useful metrics, including weather patterns, housing prices, job market, demographics, and more!
 - Currently features information on the `100` largest US cities, with more to come
 - Select up to three cities to compare side-by-side
-- Dig into detailed historical information, trends (*future predictions coming soon*)
+- Dig into detailed historical information, trends, and future predictions

-#### Front end deployed to `AWS Amplify`
+#### Front end deployed to `Netlify`

 #### [Backend](https://b-ds.citrics.dev) built using FastAPI:
 - Our Data Science team collated a variety of metrics and created predictive models
-- See [their repo](https://github.com/Lambda-School-Labs/Labs26-Citrics-DS-TeamB) for more information
+- See [their repo](https://github.com/labs26-citrics/Labs26-Citrics-DS-TeamB) for more information

 ![MIT](https://img.shields.io/packagist/l/doctrine/orm.svg)
 ![React](https://img.shields.io/badge/react-v16.13.1-blue.svg)